sdiehl/wiwinwlh/tutorial.md

 Control.Exception
 -----------------

-The GHC runtime provides builtin operations ``throw`` and ``catch`` functions which allow us to throw exceptions in pure code and catch the resulting exception within IO.
+GHC has a builtin system for propagating errors up at the runtime level, below the business logic level.
+These are used internally for all sorts of concurrency and system interface.
+The runtime provides builtin operations ``throw`` and ``catch`` functions which allow us to throw exceptions in pure code and catch the resulting exception within IO.
 Note that return value of the ``throw`` inhabits all types.

 ```haskell
 throw :: Exception e => e -> a